Customer-Focused Business Operations

 External Evaluation of Customer-Oriented Initiatives

-The Bank of Yokohama and Hamagin TT Securities, a Bank of Yokohama Group company, received S+ and S ratings respectively in June 2023 in the R&I Customer-Focused Investment Trust Distributor Evaluation published by Rating and Investment Information Inc. (R&I), which is a credit rating agency.
+The Bank of Yokohama has been recognized for its efforts in selling customer-focused financial instruments, and in July 2024, the Bank received an “S+ rating” in the “R&I Customer-Focused Financial Sales Company Evaluation” published by Rating and Investment Information Inc. (R&I), which is a credit rating agency.

 Key points of R&I’s evaluation of the Bank of Yokohama (excerpts from the evaluation report)